graphile-contrib/pg-omit-archived/README.md

 "soft-deletes" - where you set an `is_archived` or `is_deleted` column to true and expect the record to be omitted by default (but it's still available to be recovered should you need to).
-It's also useful for hiding certain other classes of records by default, but allowing them to be shown by passing a parameter.
+It's also useful for hiding certain other classes of records by default, but allowing them to be shown by passing a parameter; for example you could hide drafts via a `published_at` column and require an explicit `includeDrafts: YES` setting to show them.

-It's possible to use this plugin multiple times (for different column names/meanings).
+It's possible (and common) to use this plugin multiple times (for different column names/meanings).

 ## Installing